 Final examinations are required for most courses.
-The final examinations schedule is published with the Schedule of Classes and again at the beginning of the semester.
+The final examinations schedule is published with the Schedule of Classes and is posted to www.eastern.edu/academic/registar each semester.
 All examinations are to be taken at the times listed.
 The Dean of Arts and Sciences may grant exceptions to the schedule in cases of documented medical emergency or family crisis or when a student has three final exams scheduled on one day.
 Conflicts should not occur between final examinations since they are scheduled on the basis of course meeting times.